Morningside State School: History

 As at 2018, the school continues to operate from its original site.
 It retains its four sectional school buildings, Depression-era brick infants school building, and two highset timber school buildings, set in landscaped grounds with sporting facilities, playing areas, retaining walls and mature shade trees.
 Morningside State School is important to Morningside, as a key social focus for the community, as generations of students have been taught there and many social events held in the school's grounds and buildings since its establishment.
 A school history was compiled for the school's 50th anniversary in 1976.

 Description

-Morningside State School occupies a 1.986 ha terraced site in the residential suburb of Morningside, approximately 3.8km east of Brisbane CBD.
+Morningside State School occupies a 1.986 ha terraced site in the residential suburb of Morningside, approximately 3.8 km east of Brisbane CBD.
 Fronting Pashen Street to the north, the school is bounded on other sides by residential and commercial properties (east and west), and Stephens Street and Palm Square (south).
 The site steps down from the east, with the complex of significant school buildings and structures primarily aligned with the highest sections to the east.

 The seven significant buildings within the school complex are: